 The quantitative strength of the model's pecking order is governed not only by the financial frictions but also the innovation technology, which determines the return to innovation.
-Inferring the properties of this technology is difficult because its output, new ideas, are difficult to directly measure in the data.
+Inferring the properties of this technology is difficult because new ideas are difficult to measure in the data.
 We infer the realization of new ideas using what firms reveal to us through their forward-looking investment decisions.
-In particular, our model predicts that new ideas should generate investment spikes - short-lived bursts of investment - in order to implement the new ideas in production.
-Consistent with this prediction, past R&D expenditures are strongly associated with investment spikes in our data; having one standard deviation higher R&D increases the probability of a spike in the following year by approximately 40%.
+In particular, our model predicts that, among unconstrained firms, new ideas should generate investment spikes - short-lived bursts of investment - in order to implement the new ideas in production.
+Consistent with this prediction, past R&D expenditures are strongly associated with investment spikes in our Compustat data; having one standard deviation higher R&D increases the probability of a spike in the following year by approximately 30%.
+We calibrate our model to match this finding as well as other features of firms' investment, R&D, and borrowing in the U.S.

-We calibrate our model to match this finding as well as other features of firms' investment, R&D, and borrowing in the US economy.
-We then validate our calibrated model using new empirical evidence on the response of innovation to changes in the after-tax price of investment induced by the Bonus Depreciation Allowance.
-In the data, we find that lower investment taxes significantly raise R&D expenditures, especially for small firms.
-We show that our model roughly matches the magnitudes of these regression coefficients, building confidence in its quantitative predictions.
+We validate our calibrated model using new empirical evidence on the response of innovation to changes in the after-tax price of investment induced by the Bonus Depreciation Allowance.
+In particular, we show that our model quantitatively replicates two findings.
+First, lower investment taxes raises both investment R&D expenditures, consistent with their complementarity in production.
+Second, the increase in R&D expenditures is larger for small firms, consistent with the role of financial frictions in our model.

-We then use our calibrated model to quantify the aggregate effects of financial frictions.
-To do so, we compare the balanced growth path (BGP) in our model to a frictionless version of the model in which firms face no financial constraints.
+We then use our calibrated model to quantify the long-run costs of financial frictions.
+To do so, we compare the balanced growth path in our model to a frictionless version of the model in which firms face no financial constraints.
 The frictionless model has no pecking order of firm growth because firms immediately accumulate their optimal scale of capital and begin innovating.
-Financial frictions generate two distortions relative to this benchmark.
-First, given the existing distribution of productivity, financial frictions misallocate capital across firms, lowering the level of aggregate TFP as in Hsieh and Klenow (2009).
-Second, financial frictions delay the rate at which firms begin innovating, lowering the growth rate of aggregate TFP.
+Because financial frictions slow down the rate at which firms become innovation-intensive, they reduce the total amount of innovation in the economy, lowering the growth rate of aggregate TFP.
+In addition, financial frictions also misallocate capital given the current distribution of productivity, lowering the level of TFP.

-Quantitatively, we find that financial frictions lower the aggregate growth rate by more than 40 basis points per year, leading to substantial output losses when cumulated over long horizons.
+Quantitatively, we find that financial frictions lower the aggregate growth rate by more than 40 basis points per year, leading to substantial long-run output losses when cumulated over time.
 For example, lower growth reduces GDP by nearly 25% over fifty years.
-In contrast, the output losses from capital misallocation are less than 5%.
 We show that this result holds for a range of parameter values governing the innovation technology, financial frictions, innovation spillovers, and firm entry.
-Hence, we conclude that the primary costs of financial frictions to the US economy are not that good ideas lack funding (capital misallocation), but that fewer good ideas are discovered in the first place (lower innovation).1
+These large effects of financial frictions on growth occur even though the output losses from capital misallocation are comparatively modest (with an upper bound of 5%).
+In other words, for the US economy, financial frictions have large long-run costs because fewer new ideas are discovered, even though good ideas are able to attract funding once they are discovered.